Looking At JD.com's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for JD.com options trades today is 1494.93 with a total volume of 5,101.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of JD.com's whale activity within a strike price range from $55.0 to $103.76 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for JD.com's big money trades within a strike price range of $47.5 to $88.76 over the last 30 days.

 JD.com Option Volume And Open Interest Over Last 30 Days